Whoever said ‘the early bird catches the worm’ has never suffered with insomnia.

 How to Make:

 Combine 1/2 cup (118 ml) of milk, 1 teaspoon of turmeric, 1 small piece of ginger, and 1 teaspoon of honey.
 Bring it to a boil, reduce the heat, and simmer for 3–5 minutes.

 Perfect for vegans, almond milk is packed with fiber, nutrients and minerals that our bodies crave, but its almond’s high tryptophan content that makes it a powerful sleep inducing drink.

-One study conducted amongst 442 university students showed that the number of students who reported insomnia decreased by 8.4% after consuming almond milk daily for 2 weeks.
+One study conducted amongst 442 university students showed that the number of students who reported insomnia decreased by 8.4% after consuming 1 cup of almond milk daily for 2 weeks.